Toktom/PamonhaWikiBot/README.md

 - **save_image**: Downloads and saves an image from a specified URL.
 - **save_page**: Saves content to a specified Wikipedia page.

+## TO-DO's

+- [ ] Add an example on how to use the available tools to create a simple item page.
+- [ ] Add tools for checking pages in different ways, i.e. categories, changes on the page, etc.
+- [ ] Improve the current README.md file.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.